All of the questions we are asked most commonly, for your ease of use

 Properly specified and installed they are both good gate systems but value for money and filling in larger openings the sliding gate makes more sense perhaps...

-When customers ask about security it is best understood what the security referred to is preventing?
+When customers ask about electric entrance gates and security it is best to understand first what the security referred to is supposed to be preventing?
 In other words, what is the perceived threat?

-If you are trying to stop a person from entering your property with the gates then perhaps the gate design and the height will be most relevant so this can cover either a sliding or a swing gate system but focus on the design of the gate primarily.
+If you are trying to stop a person from entering your property with automatic entrance gates then perhaps the gate design and the height will be most relevant, so this can cover either a sliding or a swing gate system, but focus on the design and height of the gates primarily.

-If you are trying to stop a vehicle entering and you think the vehicle might try to ram the gates then this is far more serious and we would perhaps look at sliding gate systems first with a strong gate construction and installation method.
+If you are trying to stop a vehicle entering and you think the vehicle might try to ram the gates then this is far more serious and we would always be looking at sliding gate systems first with a strong gate design and construction and overall installation method.

-Those who want to force entry are a different issue and this is when you look at the design, the motor drives and additional locking facilities as well as higher level security access control systems.
+Those who want to force entry by pre-planning are a different issue and this is when you look at the design, the motor drives and additional locking facilities as well as higher level security access control systems.
+Additional manual locking facilities can be added to the electric solutions in place and these can be treated as ‘holiday’ mode to be used when the house is unoccupied for longer periods.

-We like to think all our electric gate systems offer far greater security just by being closed and reliability closing each time.
-If your issue is a far greater security threat, then we can look to add security bollards or other devices behind or in front of the main gates to work in conjunction with the gates and add serious security, especially against vehicle access.
+We like to think all our electric gate systems offer far greater security just by being closed and reliably closing every time.
+If your issue is a far greater security threat, then we can look to add rising security bollards or other physical security devices behind, or in front of the main gates to work in conjunction with the entrance gates and add serious security, especially against vehicle theft and access.

 Each material has its own unique visual appearance and appeal perhaps but the material has to be suitable for use outside primarily.